tiZyJoshi/TheMonolithProblem/README.md

 # Notes

-This is by no means a very good implementation of the idea.
+This is by no means a very good or correct implementation of the idea.
 It's a prototype to see if it could work and what it would take to implement this in a more serious fashion.
 Current answers: "maybe" and "a lot of optimizing springs and the rest of the simulation parameters".

 Also see https://github.com/tiZyJoshi/ExcelDataLoader for xlsx to xml conversion (original data was in xlsx format)